 - the role of carers must be recognised by including carers in the assessment, planning, delivery and review of services that impact on them and their role as a carer

 - when decisions are made that impact on carers, the views and needs of carers must be taken into account along with the views, needs and best interests of the people receiving care

 - carers need access to a wide range of responsive, affordable services to ensure informed decision making and support for them in their caring situation.

-Carers are able to contact HCSCC to discuss any concerns they have about services covered by HCSCC.
+Carers are able to contact the HCSCC to discuss any concerns they have about services covered by HCSCC.

 Freedom of Information exemption

 Under the Freedom of Information (Exempt Agency) Regulations 2008 the HCSCC is exempt from the provisions of the Freedom of Information Act 1991.